LaanaProto/Laana/typescript/@laana-proto/def/README.md

 # `@laana-proto/def`

 Type definitions for Laana Protocol.
-Generated from `.proto` files and by `protobuf-ts` package.
+Generated from `.proto` files and by `buf`.

 Proto files can be found at the Git repository.